MarcialRosales/rabbitmq-ldap-integration/only-authentication/README.md

 ].
 ```

-This same configuration is available in the file `rabbitmq.config` should you want to copy files.
+This same configuration is available in the file [rabbitmq.config](only-authentication/rabbitmq.config) should you want to copy files.

 **Configuration explained**:

 - Users are only defined in LDAP.
 In other words, the internal RabbitMQ database is not used.
+- Users will login onto RabbitMQ using a plain **username**.
+We need to map this plain name onto a distinguished name that exists in LDAP.
+  To configure this mapping we add the following entry to the configuration: `{user_dn_pattern, "cn=${username},ou=People,dc=example,dc=com"},`
+- What is exactly RabbitMQ doing during the authentication process?
+It is doing a **bind** Request with `-D "cn=joe,ou=People,dc=example,dc=com"` and password `-w password"` (this is the password we pass to RabbitMQ either via the **http** or **amqp** protocols).
+If the DN specified in `-D` argument matches with an LDAP entry of type `objectClass: simpleSecurityObject` and the `userPassword` attribute of that entry also matches with the password passed to Rabbit the authentication is accepted.
-- No users have access as `administrator` to the management plugin
+- No users have access as `administrator` to the management plugin.
 - All users have access as `management` to the management plugin
   To test the management access, run `curl -u john:password http://localhost:15672/api/overview | jq .` to validate it
 - All users have access to any vhost
   To test **amqp** access, run `bin/runjava com.rabbitmq.perf.PerfTest --uri amqp://john:password@localhost:5672/%2F`
 - Users must be declared in LDAP under the **organizational Unit** `ou=People,dc=example,dc=com`.
-- Users will login onto RabbitMQ using a plain **username**.
-We need to map this plain name onto a distinguished name that corresponds to the same user.
-  To configure this mapping we add the following entry to the configuration: `{user_dn_pattern, "cn=${username},ou=People,dc=example,dc=com"},`
-- What is exactly RabbitMQ doing during the authentication process?
-It is doing a **bind** Request with `-D "cn=joe,ou=People,dc=example,dc=com"` and password `-w password"` (this is the password we pass to RabbitMQ either via the **http** or **amqp** protocols).
-If the DN specified in `-D` argument matches with an LDAP entry of type `objectClass: simpleSecurityObject` and the `userPassword` attribute of that entry also matches with the password passed to Rabbit the authentication is accepted.